Search Horseapple.com

 The tm

 Here's what the whole system looks like.
-Notice I used stainless flex tube to make it easy to install.
+Notice I used flex tube to make it easy to install.
 Also it allows you to have some flexibility in case you need to route around something under your swingarm, like a big horn.
 You get a couple inches of deflection.
-Be sure to tell me if you need this so I can add a little extra length to the the flex tube.
+Be sure to tell me if you need this so I can add a little extra length to the flex tube.

 Now back to the rest of the Mild2WILDtm Trombonetm Silencer Glasspacks story:

 Top quality materials are used in MarkT's Mild2WILD tm Trombonetm Glasspacks.
-I begin with the stock Honda 6-6 exhaust, with all stainless internals and double wall chromed headers (still the ONLY double wall - won't - headers for the Valkyrie 1).
+I begin with the stock Honda 6-6 exhaust, with all stainless internals and double wall chromed headers (still the ONLY double wall - won't - headers for the Valkyrie1).
 Honda is known for the quality of their chrome.
 Then after disassembling the muffler can, I weld in a heavy gauge custom header collector.
 Now we have changed the configuration from a baffled 6-6 exhaust to a 6-2 performance exhaust, which will provide 5% or more increase in power without rejetting!2 See Michael Hart & friends,

 comparative dyno runs - (his page displayed from this domain, with permission) glasspacks come out on top!

 But what about the claim that equal length headers produce the most power?
 They do, for a narrow rpm band.
 Better for racing, if you keep the rpm's in that range.
 Do you race your bike?
-Different-length headers are more "streetable", with the torque optimized across the rpm band, for more low-end torque.
+Staggered-length headers are more "streetable", with the torque optimized across the rpm band, for more low-end torque.
 The shortest header is optimized for higher rpm's, while the longer is better for lower rpms.

 How about "increased tube diameter increases the velocity for max power"?
 The last part is true - more velocity in the exhaust stream IS better for torque.
 The Honda engineers are among the best in the world - we all benefit from their smarts, and they designed the headers for the Valk.
 But you don't get more velocity in a stream by INCREASING the cross section.
 That slows it down.
 Our pipes utilize the Honda-engineered correct-diameter headers with higher velocity exhaust for more torque.